Top 10 Reasons to Convert to Commercial LED Tubing Products

 Flickering is caused because fluorescents run on AC power, and AC power cycles at 60 hz in North America (50 hz in Europe).
 That means it cycles on and off 60 times a second.
 LED runs off DC power and direct current does not cycle, therefore, no flickering.
 To remove any flickering of your lights, simply replace fluorescent light with LED throughout your building.

 6. Mercury Free / PCB Free.
 Most fluorescent tubes contain mercury, and fluorescent ballasts contain PCBs.
 We have customers who convert to LED from fluorescent predominantly to remove mercury out of their buildings, and others who have strict policies on how they handle ballasts because of the PCBs.
 Imagine for a minute that most of our office buildings, hospitals and schools run fluorescent tubes.
-With LED, no mercury, no PCBs.
+With our LED retrofit kits for fluorescent lights; no mercury, no PCBs.
 This is a major reason in itself to start replacing fluorescent lights with LED systems.

 7. No humming.
 Fluorescent ballasts hum, the older they are, the more likely they are to hum.
 LED technology in general (including tubes) do not and will never hum.